 How did you learn Swahili in two months?

 Some of our teachers and a lot of randoms are a little surprised at how far we came, thinking we mean “two years”, not “two months”.
-It was hardly rocket science — this is what we did to learn Swahili in two months.
+It wasn’t rocket science — this is what we did to learn Swahili in two months.

-In total, we studied for about 3 hours a day.
+In total, we studied Swahili for about 3 hours a day.